Essex County, Virginia

-Essex County is a county located in the Middle Peninsula in the U.S. state of Virginia; the peninsula is bordered by the Rappahannock River on the north and King and Queen County on the south.
-As of the 2020 census, the population was 10,599.
-Its county seat is Tappahannock.
+Essex County is a United States county located in the Middle Peninsula of the Commonwealth of Virginia.
+The county is bordered by the Rappahannock River on the north and King and Queen County on the south.
+As of the 2020 census, the county's population was 10,599.
+The county seat is the historic town of Tappahannock.

+The county was created in 1692, when the old Rappahannock County was dissolved to form the new Essex and Richmond counties, and was named to honor Essex in England.
+Due to the region's location on the Rappahannock River, it was one of the early areas visited by English explorer John Smith.
+Smith's three trips led to him being captured, attacked and finally making peace with the resident indigenous Powhatan people.

 History

 Essex County was established in 1692 from the old Rappahannock County, Virginia (not to be confused with the present-day Rappahannock County, Virginia).
 The county is named for either the shire or county in England, or for the Earl of Essex.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 286 sqmi, of which 257 sqmi is land and 29 sqmi (10.1%) is water.
 Its main town, Tappahanock, is focused at the Rappahanock River.